Christchurch City – Guide for Backpackers

 Art and Cultural Fix

-The arts have been kept alive in Christchurch by the reopening of The Court Theatre.
-For more than 40 years The Court Theatre has ran productions.
+The arts have been kept alive in Christchurch by the reopening of The Court Theatre (Bernard Street, Addington).
+For more than 40 years The Court Theatre has run productions.
 Today it has a new location and venue: a converted grain store in Addington.
 Catch a show while you are in the city.

 Throughout the bars in Christchurch, there are often local live acts and comedy nights.
-Check out The Darkroom for live entertainment, especially on the 1st Monday of every month for a night of comedy, hypnotists and magicians.
+Check out The Darkroom (St Asaph Street) for live entertainment, especially on the 1st Monday of every month for a night of comedy, hypnotists and magicians.
 All for the backpacker-friendly price of NZ$10.

 Lastly, when walking in the city centre it doesn’t take long to spot huge street art amongst the construction works.
 Artists have used abandoned building walls as their canvas to create a contrast of colourful and grungy artwork.
 Use the great Watch This Space: Christchurch Street Art Map to plan your itinerary.
 There is even a ‘street art gallery’ on Brockworth Street.

 How can two completely different worlds be sitting next to each other?
-In the city centre you have a concrete jungle of construction, then you simply cross the road to a beautiful Botanic Gardens.
+In the city centre, you have a concrete jungle of construction, then you simply cross the road to a beautiful Botanic Gardens (access just off Rolleston Avenue).

 Although a lot of New Zealand cities have botanic gardens, nothing compares to this vast area of different themes.
 It is apparent that Christchurch’s garden is on a different level.
 Walk through the gardens about three times taking different routes and we bet you’ll find something new each time!

-At the edge of the Botanic Gardens is the Canterbury Museum, a free-entry museum rich with artifacts and displays.
+At the edge of the Botanic Gardens is the Canterbury Museum, a free-entry museum rich with artefacts and displays.
 Learn about the region’s history.

-In the CBD is Ballantynes, Christchurch’s oldest department store with quality international brands.
+The Christchurch city centre shopping precinct is changing all the time with new developments.
+Take a stroll around Christchurch CBD with The Crossing being a good hub for all major retail stores.
+Don’t miss Ballantynes, Christchurch’s oldest department store with quality international brands.
 A 5min walk from the CBD will bring you to South City Shopping Centre.
 There is a mix of supermarkets, fast food, and retail.

 Away from the city